Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Beyond the Baseline: Reducing the Allan deviation

 \subsection{Noise sources}

 Predicting realistic improvements in the Allan deviation requires considering recent advancements in a wide range of technologies.
-Here we base some qualitative considerations on the thorough discussion in \citet{armstrong}. \textit{Cassini}-era noise was dominated by 3 major components; the antenna mechanical noise, plasma and tropospheric scintillation noises.
-The first is simply a mechanical limitation, which can be addressed by implementing a complementary smaller and stiffer antenna in combination with the main dish, as well as via three point antenna calibration, which carries the potential to reduce $\sigma_{\rm A}$ of Ka-band tracking missions by one order of magnitude\footnote{Private conversation with Sami W. Asmar, NASA JPL.}.
+Here we base some qualitative considerations on the thorough discussion in Ref.~\cite{2006armstrong}. {All quoted noise magnitudes are in terms of the Allan deviation, and are therefore dimensionless.}

-The noise of plasma scintillation, the variation of the refractive index of the interplanetary medium, is localised around $3\times10^{-3}$ Hz and then steadily drops down for lower frequencies \citep{plasma}.
+\textit{Cassini}-era noise was dominated by 3 major components; the antenna mechanical noise, the plasma interference noise, and the tropospheric scintillation noise.
+The first is simply a mechanical limitation, which can be addressed by implementing a complementary smaller and stiffer antenna in combination with the main dish, as well as via three-point antenna calibration, which carries the potential to reduce $\sigma_{\rm A}$ of Ka-band tracking missions by one order of magnitude.\footnote{Private conversation with Sami W. Asmar, NASA JPL.} The noise of plasma scintillation, the variation of the refractive index of the interplanetary medium, is localised around $3\times10^{-3}$ Hz and then steadily drops down for lower frequencies~\citep{plasma}.
 It is astrophysical in origin, and therefore cannot be easily addressed with technological improvements.
 One possibility is to prioritise tracking measurements at optimal Sun-Earth-spacecraft configuration, as well as by upgrading the Doppler link to higher frequencies, as discussed in Section \ref{subsec:optical}.

-Tropospheric noise is thought to dominate the noise power spectral density frequency below $10^{-4}$ Hz.
-Since the \textit{Cassini}-era, corrective measures based on water-vapor-radiometers have been show to be able to reduce the Allan deviation up to a factor of 10, down to $1.5 \times 10^{-15} - 3 \times 10^{-15}$ \citep{armstrong}.
-Furthermore, drastic improvements in tropospheric noise would be achievable by tracking the spacecraft with high altitude facilities, either ground based or with balloons.
-Finally, an ulterior opportunity to reduce tropospheric noise would be using multiple measurement points via a radio telescope array \citep{tropo}.
+Tropospheric noise is thought to dominate the noise PSD at frequencies below $10^{-4}$ Hz.
+Since the \textit{Cassini} launch, corrective measures based on water-vapor-radiometers have been shown to be able to reduce the Allan deviation up to a factor of 10, down to $1.5 \times 10^{-15} - 3 \times 10^{-15}$, {allowing for the GW constraints placed by the \textit{Cassini} 40 day observation run~\cite{2006armstrong}}.
+Furthermore, drastic improvements in tropospheric noise would be achievable by tracking the spacecraft with high-altitude facilities, either ground-based or with balloons.
+Finally, an alternative opportunity to reduce tropospheric noise would be using multiple measurement points via a radio telescope array~\citep{tropo}.